AnnaL001/wildlife-sighting-tracker/README.md

 - CSS
 - Postgresql

+## Known bugs
+The form selects do not automotically set the selected value as the current value during updating data.

 ## Support and contact details

 In case of any queries you can reach out via email; lynn.nyangon@gmail.com